arun-kr-reddy/notes/computer_architecture.md

 ![](media/computer_architecture/history_length_based_predictor.png)

-**pragmas:** keywords that enable a programmer to convey hints to lower levels of the transformation hierarchy, example: `if (likely(x)) { ... }`, example: `#pragma omp parallel` to direct openmp that loop can be parallelized

 **branch confidence estimation:** estimate if the prediction is likely to be correct, useful in deciding how to speculate (example: whether to stop fetching on this path)

-**delayed branching:** delay the execution of a branch, `N` instructions (delay slots) that come after the brnach are always executed regardless of branch direction, branch must be independent of the delay slot instructions, compiler finds delay slot instructions, `NOP` added if delay slot not found
+**delayed branching:** delay the execution of a branch, `N` instructions (delay slots) that come after the branch are always executed regardless of branch direction, branch must be independent of the delay slot instructions, compiler finds delay slot instructions, `NOP` added if delay slot not found

 **delayed branching with squashing:** if the branch is not-taken then the delay slot instruction is not executed (instruction squashed), keeps the pipeline full with useful instructions

-**predicate combining:** combine predicate operations to feed a single branch instruction instead of having one brancg for each, complex predicates (like `if ((a == b) && (c < d) && (a > 5000))`) are usually converted into multiple branches, single branch checks checks the value of the combined predicate
+**predicate combining:** combine predicate operations to feed a single branch instruction instead of having one branch for each, complex predicates (like `if ((a == b) && (c < d) && (a > 5000))`) are usually converted into multiple branches, single branch checks checks the value of the combined predicate

 **predicated execution:** compiler converts control dependency to data dependency, each instruction has predicate bit set based on predicate computation, instruction is effectively a `NOP` if its predicate is false, example: `if (a == 5) { b = 4; } else { b = 3 }` converted to `CMPEQ condition, a, 5; CMOV condition, b, 4; CMOV !condition, b, 3`, eliminates branches and enables straight line code, avoids misprediction cost but useless work (some instructions fetched/executed but discarded)